segmentio/segment-docs/src/engage/trait-activation/overview.md

 Trait Enrichment and ID Sync can help you:

-- **Increase advertising match rates**: Expand the pool of users you advertise to and increase match rates by using more traits and identifiers to find the right customers.
+- **Increase advertising match rates**: Expand the pool of users you advertise to and increase match rates by using traits and identifiers to find the right customers.

-- **Include more personalized message content**: Use Trait Enrichment to include traits in your payload.
-This leads to more up-to-date, accurate data that you can use for personalization.
+- **Include more personalized message content**: Include traits in your payload for more up-to-date, accurate data.

 - **Configure how you send identifiers to Destinations**: Send the right identifiers to your destinations.
-When profiles have multiple identifiers, you can choose the right strategy to select identifiers and send them downstream.
+For profiles with multiple identifiers, choose a strategy to select identifiers and send them downstream.

 ## Next steps